janne-alatalo/sar-change-detection/README.md

-# Neural Network-Based Mapping Transformation Function for Improved Change Detection from SAR Satellite Images
+# Improved Difference Images for Change Detection Classifiers in SAR Imagery Using Deep Learning

-This repository includes code for the paper **Neural Network-Based Mapping Transformation Function for Improved Change Detection from SAR Satellite Images** (submitted to peer-review).
+This repository includes code for the paper **Improved Difference Images for Change Detection Classifiers in SAR Imagery Using Deep Learning** (submitted to peer-review).

 ## Install dependencies